-- Talk them through the key responsibilities of their role and any general guidelines, expectations or policies the club or SONZ has in place that will apply to them and their role. - Task your new volunteer with completing the Foundation and Development courses to familiarise themselves with the Special Olympics environment. - Introduce them to other volunteers within your club and any other volunteers/staff members who may be useful contacts. - Run them through any Health and Safety policies and procedures, including the SONZ Safeguarding Policy. - Provide role specific training this could include shadowing the predecessor for some time if possible, or linking them up with a buddy.
+- Talk them through the key responsibilities of their role and any general guidelines, expectations or policies the club or SONZ has in place that will apply to them and their role. - Introduce them to other volunteers within your club and any other volunteers/staff members who may be useful contacts. - Run them through any Health and Safety policies and procedures, including the SONZ Safeguarding Policy. - Provide role specific training this could include shadowing the predecessor for some time if possible, or linking them up with a buddy. - If they are joining as a coach, ensure they complete the online Level 1 Coaching Course